Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 * Integration testing – In this type of testing we combine and test individual units and test them as a group.

-* End-to-End(E2E) testing –  Is defined as defined as the testing of complete functionality of some application.
+* End-to-End(E2E) testing –  Is defined as the testing of complete functionality of some application.

 Throughout this tutorial we will be focusing on E2E testing as the title suggests.
 We will be writing our tests with two powerful tools, which are Jest and Pupeeteer: